-Table 4-12.
+Table 4-11.
 FPROT Register Field Descriptions

-Field Description 7:1 FPS FLASH Protect Select Bits - When FPDIS = 0, this 7-bit field determines the ending address of unprotected FLASH locations at the high address end of the FLASH.
-Protected FLASH locations cannot be erased or programmed.
-0 FPDIS FLASH Protection Disable 0 FLASH block specified by FPS7:FPS1 is block protected (program and erase not allowed).
-1 No FLASH block is protected.
+Field Description 7:1 FPS Flash Protect Select Bits - When FPDIS = 0, this 7-bit field determines the ending address of unprotected flash locations at the high address end of the flash.
+Protected flash locations cannot be erased or programmed.
+0 FPDIS Flash Protection Disable0Flash block specified by FPS7:FPS1 is block protected (program and erase not allowed).1No flash block is protected.

-4.8.5 FLASH Status Register (FSTAT)
+4.7.5 Flash Status Register (FSTAT)

 Figure 4-9.
-FLASH Status Register (FSTAT)
+Flash Status Register (FSTAT)

-Table 4-13.
+Table 4-12.
 FSTAT Register Field Descriptions

-Field Description 7 FCBEF FLASH Command Buffer Empty Flag - The FCBEF bit is used to launch commands.
-It also indicates that the command buffer is empty so that a new command sequence can be executed when performing burst programming.
+Field Description 7 FCBEF Flash Command Buffer Empty Flag - The FCBEF bit is used to launch commands.
+It also indicates that the command buffer is empty so a new command sequence can be executed when performing burst programming.
 The FCBEF bit is cleared by writing a 1 to it or when a burst program command is transferred to the array for programming.
 Only burst program commands can be buffered.
-O Command buffer is full (not ready for additional commands).
-A new burst program command can be written to the command buffer.
-6 FCCF FLASH Command Complete Flag - FCCF is set automatically when the command buffer is empty and no command is being processed.
+0 Command buffer is full (not ready for additional commands).
+1 A new burst program command can be written to the command buffer.
+6 FCCF Flash Command Complete Flag - FCCF is set automatically when the command buffer is empty and no command is being processed.
 FCCF is cleared automatically when a new command is started (by writing 1 to FCBEF to register a command).
 Writing to FCCF has no meaning or effect.
 0 Command in progress 1 All commands complete 5 FPVIOL Protection Violation Flag - FPVIOL is set automatically when a command is written that attempts to erase or program a location in a protected block (the erroneous command is ignored).
 FPVIOL is cleared by writing a 1 to FPVIOL.
 0 No protection violation.
 1 An attempt was made to erase or program a protected location.